pacojq/Xaloc/README.md

 Right now, Xaloc is completely bare-bones.
 Its most basic features are:

+ - Basic Scene/Entity/Component structure.
  - Support for OpenGL.
  - In-game debug UI using ImGui.
  - Simple 2D batch renderer.

 Other features coming up in the future are:

- - Entity management.
- - Audio.
+ - Audio system.
  - 2D physics.
  - Support for Vulkan.